-Did you know that you can lock your credit card any time you don’t want anyone to use it?
-Whether you’re trying to prevent yourself from making impulse purchases or keep a family member from accessing your credit account, a credit card lock can stop people from making new charges (while still allowing previously authorized charges, such as subscription payments or scheduled bill payments, to process as usual).
+Did you know you can lock your credit card any time you don’t want anyone to use it?
+Whether you’re trying to prevent yourself from making impulse purchases or keep a family member from accessing your credit account, a credit card lock can stop new charges while still allowing previously authorized charges, such as subscription payments or scheduled bill payments, to process as usual.

 Maybe you’ve misplaced your credit card, for example, and want a chance to look for it before you contact your credit card issuer about a replacement.
 A credit card freeze gives you time to find your card without having to worry about someone else finding it first.

 Locking a credit card is easy, and most credit card issuers allow you to manage your credit card locks from your online account or mobile app.
-Here’s what you need to know about getting a card lock, lifting a credit card freeze and how to use card locks to keep your credit accounts secure.
+Here’s what you need to know about locking and unlocking your credit card.

-Card lock is a feature that allows you to lock or freeze your credit card account for a certain period of time.
-Many people use card locks to prevent themselves or others from making purchases on their credit card.
+A card lock is a feature that allows you to lock or freeze your credit card account for a certain period of time.
+Many people use card locks to prevent themselves or others from making purchases.
 Locking a credit card is quick and easy, and most credit card issuers allow you to manage your card locks through your online account or credit card app.

 How does a card lock work?

 A card lock or credit card freeze prevents anyone from making new purchases on your credit card account.
 Most credit card locks still allow recurring automatic transactions, such as subscriptions or bills, to go through.
 That way, you can lock your credit card without having to worry about falling behind on your bill payments.

 A credit card lock can help keep your credit card account safe from fraud.
 If you have reason to suspect that your credit card number has been compromised, a card lock is one way to keep third parties from making purchases on your account — though you’ll probably also want to contact your issuer to report credit card fraud and request a new card.